iamjoshgilman/Encryptopedia/03 - Content/03 - CPU Components.md

    - There are registers with specific functions like stack pointers and index holders.
 2. **Special Purpose Registers**: Reserved for crucial tasks, the most prominent being the instruction pointer.

 ___
+# Fetch - Decode - Execute

+## Introduction
+The Fetch-Decode-Execute Cycle is the fundamental process a CPU follows to carry out program instructions.
+This sequence ensures that a CPU functions systematically, carrying out instructions step-by-step from the RAM to execution.
+## Breakdown

+### 1. **Fetch**
+The Control Unit (CU) of the CPU initiates the cycle by:
+- Fetching the next instruction from RAM.
+- This is essentially "retrieving" or "picking up" the next command to be executed.
+### 2. **Decode**
+Once fetched, the instruction isn't immediately actionable.
+Therefore:
+- The Control Unit decodes or translates the fetched instruction into a form the CPU can understand.
+- If necessary, the CU retrieves relevant data from the memory and sends it to the Arithmetic Logic Unit (ALU).
+### 3. **Execute**
+After decoding, the instruction is ready for action:
+- The ALU takes charge, executing the decoded instruction using the data provided.
+- Depending on the instruction, the ALU performs arithmetic or logical operations.
+### 4. **Store**
+Post execution, the result is stored:
+- The ALU then saves the result of its computation.
+- This result is stored either back in a specific memory register within the CPU or in RAM.
+## Cycle Continuation
+- After the completion of these steps, the process restarts.
+- The cycle will continue, fetching the next instruction and repeating the process as long as the program is running.
+## Quick Recap
+1. **Fetch**: CU retrieves instruction from RAM.
+2. **Decode**: CU decodes the instruction and sends relevant data to ALU.
+3. **Execute**: ALU performs the required action.
+4. **Store**: The result of the action is stored in memory.

+---
+# RAM: Stack and Heap

+## Introduction
+RAM (Random Access Memory) is a form of volatile memory that provides fast access to stored data.
+It's separated into different sections for different purposes: the Stack and the Heap.
+## The Stack

+### 1. **Structure and Order**
+- The stack is an organized, Last-In-First-Out (LIFO) section of memory.
+- Every time a function is called, it's allocated a stack frame.
+### 2. **Stack Frame**
+- Contains local variables and control data for functions.
+- For instance, if a function prompts user input, the input would be stored in the stack frame.
+### 3. **Return Pointer**
+- It's the memory address the CPU should jump back to after the function has finished executing.
+- When a function is called, the CPU saves the address of the next instruction on the stack.
+This address is then used to return to the original flow of execution after the function completes.
+## The Heap
+### 1. **Lack of Structure**
+- The heap is more free-form and lacks the orderly structure of the stack.
+### 2. **Dynamic Memory Allocation**
+- Allows for memory to be allocated on the fly, without prior knowledge of the data's size.
+- Useful for data with unpredictable size.
+## Instructions vs Data
+### 1. **Indistinguishable to the CPU**
+- To the CPU, both instructions and data look the same (binary).
+The differentiation arises from how they're used.
+### 2. **Execution Context**
+- If the instruction pointer points to a location, the CPU treats that location's content as instructions.
+### 3. **Data Context**
+- If a memory operation is performed on a location, the content is treated as data.
+### 4. **Potential for Exploitation**
+- Misleading the CPU to treat data as instructions (or vice versa) can lead to unintended behaviors or system vulnerabilities.
+This concept is a cornerstone of various cyber attacks, such as buffer overflows.

+## Key Takeaways

+- **Stack**: Structured, used for function calls, and contains local variables.
+- **Heap**: Unstructured, used for dynamic memory allocation.
+- **Instructions vs Data**: The CPU treats memory content based on the context (instruction pointer for instructions, memory operations for data).
+Mistaking one for the other can be exploited.

+___